 This .b Foundations course develops foundations in mindfulness for:

-- Teachers, staff and adults working with young people in school or youth settings
+- Teachers, staff and adults working with or caring for young people in school or youth settings

 - parents of children at schools receiving .b or Paws b

-b) I think this course would work well as a general public course, why can’t I use it for this purpose?
+b) I think this course would work well as a general public course for adults.
+Why can’t I use it for this purpose?

 Mindfulness-based Stress Reduction and Mindfulness-based Cognitive Therapy have proven their efficacy as general public courses, whereas .b Foundations has been designed for adults in a schools setting.
 We recognise that the Finding Peace in a Frantic World course and other adapted curricula are being taught to the general public, and you may feel that .b Foundations would fit well in this context.
 However, the consistent references to .b or Paws b practices and the shared language between these curricula and the .b Foundations course, mean its applicability is entirely geared towards educational contexts, and not general public courses.